GhostMEn20034/SM1L3_SAL3S/README.md

 ## Product Search and Discovery:
   - Faceted search for precise product filtering
   - Search bar with query suggestions
-  - Product listing with sorting options (price, ending soonest)
+  - Product listing with sorting options (relevancy, price, ending soonest)
   - Product detail pages with rich information and variant selection (You can choose product options like on Amazon)
   - Product category browsing
+  - List of the recently viewed items

 ## Shopping Cart and Checkout:
   - Cart management (add, remove, update items)